VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 + **<ins>Holy Chain</ins>:**
 Every player will be chained and marked with <span class="speDebuff">Burning Chains</span> to another random player, both sharing the same marker.
 The chains can be broken based on distance.
 If two players are close to each other when <span class="speDebuff">Burning Chains</span> spawned, it will easily break meanwhile if they are far from each other at start, they'll have to run further away.
-After a set time and if the chains aren't broken, the players will recieve <span class="magic">magical damage</span> and a <span class="debuff">Damage Down</span> debuff every 3 seconds.
+After a set time and if the chains aren't broken, the players will receive <span class="magic">magical damage</span> and a <span class="debuff">Damage Down</span> debuff every 3 seconds.

 	The markers are assigned in a half random manner:
 	+ Tanks will be marked with a <span style="color: dodgerblue">Cross</span> and a <span style="color: MediumPurple">Square</span>.